The most common case type in consulting interviews: the profitability case

 3. Analyze the revenue side

 Whenever you get the information that something has changed: quantify it!
 Ask by how much and in what time period.
-And very importantly: SEGMENT the revenues streams!
+And very importantly: SEGMENT the revenue streams!
 You can ask the interviewer whether you can segment the revenues into its component parts.
 If the interviewer prompts you to do the segmentation, you can think about different customer segments (small business / large business etc., age group, sex etc…), product lines or regions (South America, Asia etc).
 This segmentation will help you isolate the root of the problem.
 You'll be able to develop better and more targeted analyses.

 For example, when helping a chewing gum manufacturer improve his profitability, you may ask: “What are the revenue sources?”.
 The interviewer tells you that all revenue comes from two products: Flavored and non-flavored chewing gums.
 At this point, you might want to know the development of sales over the past couple of years.
 “How have sales figures developed over the years for both products?”
 He shares the following diagram with you: